tranfh/BrokeAz-Trading-React/README.md

 ### Note:
 The website isnt exactly mobile friendly.
 For best results please open via webbrowser

+On initial load due to the nature of the free subscription to Heroku, the server is shutdown when idle so it may take time to load.

 ## Introduction

 This is a Full Stack project that uses the PERN/MERN(?) stack.